SeleniumHQ/docker-selenium/README.md

 ### Using your browser (no VNC client is needed)

-This project uses [noVNC](https://github.com/novnc/noVNC) to allow users inspect visually container activity with their browser.
-This might come handy if you cannot install a VNC client on your machine.
+This project uses [noVNC](https://github.com/novnc/noVNC) to allow users to inspect visually container activity with their browser.
+This might come in handy if you cannot install a VNC client on your machine.
 Port 7900 is used to start noVNC, so you will need to connect to that port with your browser.

 Similarly to the previous section, feel free to map port 7900 to any free external port that you wish.